Skip to main content

 Varnishes Clear, glossy finish Poor UV resistance outdoors, cracks 1-2 years (not recommended outdoors)

 Breathable finishes are generally preferable outdoors, as they allow moisture to escape.
 Film-forming finishes (paints, solid stains) require perfect application and maintenance to prevent moisture trapping.
+Once water gets behind a paint film, it's stuck there, and the wood rots invisibly underneath a perfect-looking surface.
+Many people have tapped what looked like a beautifully painted windowsill only to find it hollow inside.

 11 UV Protection and Weathering

 Sunlight breaks down lignin in timber, causing surface fibers to weaken and turn gray.
 While weathering is often cosmetic, degraded surfaces absorb moisture more easily.
+That silvery driftwood look is lovely, but those loose surface fibers act like a sponge when it rains.

 • Use UV-resistant finishes – look for UV inhibitors in stains and oils